frankshearar/Home/NuGet-Package-Download-Plugin.md

 All messages must have the following common fields:

 1. Request ID:  a string containing the unique identifier for a request
-2. Message type:  a string indicating if the message is a "request", "response", or "progress" notification.
+2. Message type:  a string indicating if the message type (e.g.:  "request", "response", "progress", "fault" or "cancel").
 3. Method:  a string representing the request (e.g.:  "handshake", "downloadPackage", etc.)

 ### Plugin Protocol Version Negotiation